pikepdf/pikepdf/docs/index.rst

 Unlike similar Python libraries such as pypdf, pikepdf is not pure Python.
 These libraries were designed prior to Python wheels which has made Python extension libraries much easier to work with.
-By leveraging the existing mature code base of QPDF, despite being new, pikepdf is already more capable than both in many respects – for example, it can read compress object streams, repair damaged PDFs in many cases, and linearize PDFs.
+By leveraging the existing mature code base of qpdf, despite being new, pikepdf is already more capable than both in many respects – for example, it can read compress object streams, repair damaged PDFs in many cases, and linearize PDFs.
 Unlike those libraries, it's not pure Python: it is impure and proud of it.